pragtical/pragtical.github.io/docs/api/process.md

 (field) ERROR_INVAL: integer
 ```

-Error triggered when trying to terminate or kill a non running process,
+Error triggered when trying to terminate or kill a non running process.
-its value is platform dependent, so the value declared on this
-interface does not represents the real one.

 ---